One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 Number 8 on my Cricut accessory must-have list is a heat source!
 This is a requirement if you’re going to be using HTV or Infusible Ink with your Cricut machine.

-If you’re using HTV that heat source could be your household iron, an EasyPress, or a full-size heat press.
-The options are limitless and you don’t have to start at the top.
+If you’re using Iron-on (HTV) that heat source could be your household iron, an EasyPress, or a full-size heat press.
+There are many options and you don’t have to start at the top.

 If you want to use Infusible Ink you’ll want a heat source that has a higher temperature like an EasyPress or a heat press.